flightsadmin/flights/README.md

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/flightsadmin/flights.svg?style=flat-square)](https://packagist.org/packages/flightsadmin/flights)
 [![Total Downloads](https://img.shields.io/packagist/dt/flightsadmin/flights.svg?style=flat-square)](https://packagist.org/packages/flightsadmin/flights)

-A Laravel Livewire Package to scaffold basic User Management Dashboard using Spatie Laravel Permission, Laravel Livewire and Bootstrap.
+A Laravel Livewire Flight Management Module with User Management Dashboard using Spatie Laravel Permission.
 Package is autoloaded as per PSR-4 autoloading in any laravel version `^9.19` so no extra config required.
 It uses ***auth*** middleware thus installs `laravel/ui` just incase you don't have any other auth mechanism, this does not mean you have to use `laravel/ui`.

 ## Installation